Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 • convulsions.

-These signs do not always indicate cerebral hypertension, but if they are disturbing at the same time, then the child should be examined immediately.
-The doctor will tell you how to measure intracranial pressure in childhood and by what method.
-Children who have not yet overgrown the fontanel are prescribed neurosonography or ultrasound of the brain.
+These signs do not always indicate cerebral hypertension, but if they bother you at the same time, then you need to immediately examine the child.
+The doctor will tell you how to measure intracranial pressure in childhood and using what method.
+For children whose fontanel has not yet become overgrown, neurosonography or ultrasound of the brain is prescribed.
 The procedure is completely safe and is indicated for newborns from birth.
-Children from one year old are sent for echoencephalography.
-The device will help to track the level of pulsation of the brain vessels.
+Children as young as one year old are referred for echoencephalography.
+The device will help track the level of pulsation of brain vessels.

-Now there is a lot of information about how to treat intracranial pressure at home.
-Intracranial pressure is caused by a lack or excess of cerebrospinal fluid due to a violation of its circulation.
+There is now a lot of information on how to treat intracranial pressure at home.
+Intracranial pressure is caused by a lack or excess of cerebrospinal fluid due to impaired circulation.

 Symptoms of intracranial pressure

-The cause of high blood pressure is an excess of fluid that presses on the brain, causing severe headaches.
-Low blood pressure occurs when there is a decrease in the amount of CSF, or cerebrospinal fluid.
+High blood pressure is caused by excess fluid that puts pressure on the brain, causing severe headaches.
+Low blood pressure occurs when the amount of cerebrospinal fluid, or cerebrospinal fluid, decreases.
 Symptoms include:

-• persistent headaches that get worse in the morning or evening;
+• constant headaches that get worse in the morning or evening;

 • nausea;